pingcap/docs/tikv-configuration-file.md

 ### `enable-request-batch`

-+ Whether to enable request batch.
++ Whether to enable to process requests in batches
 + Default value: `true`

 ### `labels`

-+ Attributes about this server, e.g. `{ zone = "us-west-1", disk = "ssd" }`.
++ Attributes about the server, such as `{ zone = "us-west-1", disk = "ssd" }`.
 + Default value: `{}`

 ### `background-thread-count`

-+ The working thread count of the background pool, which include the endpoint of and br, split-check, region thread and other thread of delay-insensitive tasks.
++ + The working thread counts of the background pool, including endpoint threads, BR threads, split-check threads, Region threads, and other threads of delay-insensitive tasks.
-+ The default value is 2 if the number of CPU cores is less than 16, otherwise 3.
++ Default value: when the number of CPU cores is less than 16, the default value is `2`; Otherwise, the default value is `3`.

 ### `end-point-slow-log-threshold`